Friday, May 2, 2008

 Seagull Inland Resort and Spa - A Pleasant Surprise

 The great road that runs between Digos City in Davao del Sur and the municipality of Padada is broken by the closure of Guihing Bridge, which has been closed to the public for repairs.
-Those coming from southern Davao del Sur (Padada, Sulop, Malita, and even General Santos City) would have to detour to a 2 km road of god-forsaken, arid, dusty rough roads that has practically cut off the southern folks from Davao City.
+Those coming from southern Davao del Sur (Padada, Sulop, Malita, and even General Santos City) had to detour to a 2 km road of god-forsaken, arid, dusty rough roads that has practically cut off the southern folks from Davao City.
 In the midst of all these government-neglected infrastructure lies a relatively new resort called Seagull Inland Resort and Spa.
+As an update, the national highway is already passable it won't take you 5 minutes to get to the resort from the highway)

 The resort started as a firing range in 2002, then the swimming pool was constructed.
 From then on, the place grew into a resort that officially opened last 2005.